Star Trek (Bantam Books): Episode novelizations (1967–1994)

 Collected adaptations of the Original Series episodes:

 Original novels (1970–1981)

-The series is cataloged as Star Trek Adventures by book discovery sites, such as Goodreads.
-Bantam never applied a series name to the novels, instead marketing each volume as a "new Star Trek adventure".
-The novels are not numbered.
-Library catalogs have applied numbers to the series in the past.
+Bantam never applied an official series name to the novels, instead marketing each volume as a new or original "Star Trek Adventure".
+The novels are not numbered; however, library catalogs and booksellers applied numbers to the novels in publication order, including Mudd's Angels and The New Voyages.
+In 1993, the series was reprinted by Titan Books as Star Trek Adventures using a different number scheme.
+The name given to the reprint series has been retroactively applied to Bantam's series by book discovery websites such as Goodreads and LibraryThing.

 Reference works (1975–1980)

 New Voyages (1976–1977)

 Star Trek: The New Voyages collects fan fiction curated and edited by Sondra Marshak and Myrna Culbreath.
 Additional volumes were announced, but none were published.
 Pocket Books's Strange New Worlds (1998–2016), edited by Dean Wesley Smith, is similar.
+The collections are books 2 and 6 in Bantam's original novels series.